-Two weeks later I turned 16, got my driver’s license later that month and tried to get back to my “normal” life.
-I tried to go back to school, but there were too many questions I wasn’t prepared to answer so I went to my assistant principal and asked for an extension of my at homeschooling for another month.
+Two weeks later I turned 16, got my driver’s license later that month, and tried to get back to my “normal” life.
+I tried to go back to school, but there were too many questions I wasn’t prepared to answer so I went to my assistant principal and asked for an extension of my homeschooling for another month.

 It was then that the wait began.
 I waited, and I waited and no updates came.
 I continued to wait and the depression and darkness of the unknown began to sink in.

 After about 6 months I contacted my lawyer and told her I wanted an update.
 I’d been promised an update.
 She contacted the adoptive family and eventually, they sent her pictures that she passed along to me, and her bill to my parents.
 That didn’t go over well and I was told I couldn’t do that anymore, it costs money.

 That was the last update I had from the adoptive parents.
 Ever.
 Every year I’d wait and every year the darkness would grow a little deeper.
-As the years passed I’d come to recognize that I’d live in a deeper darkness from November – January.
+As the years passed I’d come to recognize that I’d live in deeper darkness from November – January.